 Ceramics are used as the reinforcement of composite systems such as GRP (glass reinforced plastics) and metal matrix composites such as alumina reinforced aluminium (Al/Al 2O 3).
 Advanced ceramic materials are also used as the matrix materials in composites.
 Currently the most widely available materials are based on SiC and carbon.

 There are many possible techniques for joining ceramics to themselves and to dissimilar materials.
-These technologies range from mechanical fixturing to direct bonding.
+These technologies range from mechanical fixturing, such as with bolts and screw threads, to direct bonding.
 Fig.1 gives an overview of these methods.

 The selection of one of these techniques to manufacture a particular component will depend on a number of factors including: